taneishi/PCA/README.md

 In the first example, we visually confirmed the projection on a two-dimensional dataset.
 Next we will show an example where the results of the projection can be used to discriminate labels that are not used in the calculation, i.e., *unsupervised learning*, or more recently, the method is called *self-supervised learning*.

-We take Fisher's iris dataset as an example[Fisher].
+We take Fisher's iris dataset as an example[^Fisher].
 This famous dataset measures four items, sepal length, sepal width, petal length, and petal width, for three iris species, setosa, versicolor, and virginica.
 Again, we denote the i-th dimension of the dataset by $X_i$.